-For training and exercising purposes, the rectus abdominis is often divided into two – the upper abdominal muscles and the lower abdominal muscles.
+For training and exercising purposes, the rectus abdominis is often divided into two – the upper and the lower abdominal muscles.

 The benefits of training your core and doing ab exercises:

 Apart from the fact that trained and defined abdominal muscles make us look good, they also play a much more important role in our lives.
-There are many benefits that we often don’t think about, for doing ab exercises and strengthening your core muscles.
+There are many benefits that we often don’t think about, for exercising and strengthening your core muscles.